The densely populated world of Bourgatov, capital of the Bourgatov Alliance

 When the Version War broke out in 4476, the many nations of Bourgatov found themselves on opposing sides.
 The Alliance declared itself aligned with the Ontology but not willing to take military action.
 However, as reports of atrocities began to pour in many local nations began to take sides - violently.
 Agents from different sides began to use them against each other and the System Peace Maintenance Organisation had to use increasing amounts of force against them.
 More advanced weapons were smuggled in to the proxy war.

 The other Bourgatov Alliance worlds fared better, but were all absorbed by various empires.
-Of the Bourgatov clan, only a handful on relativistic journeys survived.
+Of the Bourgatov clan, only a handful on relativistic journeyers survived.
 They later congregated on Corona during the ComEmp period where they remain in cryonic suspension to this day.

-An interesting enigma is the fate of the asteroid Bourgatow; it was towed to Bourgatov in the 3700's, but later apparently moved to a secret location.
+An interesting enigma is the fate of the asteroid Bourgatow; it was towed to Bourgatov in the 3700's AT, but later apparently moved to a secret location.
 In popular myth it has become a hidden treasure trove somewhere in interstellar space or a forgotten system, containing all the power and secrets of the legendary Bourgatov Alliance.